laraadeboye/GCP_projects/service-account-bigquery/README.md

 #
     gcloud compute instances describe bigquery-instance

-7. SSH into the VM by clicking on the SSH tab beside the VM on the console. ore run the following command:
+7. SSH into the VM by clicking on the SSH tab beside the VM on the console or run the following command:
 #
     gcloud compute ssh bigquery-instance
 Approve the connection and continue without a passphrase